 From 1979 to 1999, Marc was a clinical teacher and member of the faculty at IIT-Chicago-Kent College of Law.
 He participated in Kent’s fee-generating clinical program, working with students on criminal cases and also taught lawyering skills courses on interviewing, counseling and negotiating.

-Marc taught regular sections of Evidence for most of his 20-year affiliation with Kent Law School.
+Marc taught regular sections of Evidence for most of his 20-year affiliation with Chicago Kent.
 He also created a special four-credit evidence course titled Evidence and Evidence Advocacy.
 He also taught Criminal Law, several experimental interdisciplinary courses with engineering students from the undergraduate school, which sought to create inexpensive ways to utilize computer generated graphics in the trial of criminal cases.
-During his last semester at the school, he taught a seminar based on his experiences handling an Illinois death penalty case for over ten years, State v.
+During his last semester at the school, he taught a seminar based on his experiences handling an Illinois death penalty case, State v.
 Anthony Hall.

 Marc has also spoken in classes or programs at the following law schools: Stanford, Harvard, Georgetown, Emory, Indiana, DePaul, Loyola and Chicago-Kent, Houston, Columbia, Virginia and Illinois.
-He also participated in an ABA Rule of Law trip to Vietnam in the spring of 2011.
+He also spoke at classes and visited one of Mayer Brown's early pro bono projects, the Asian University for Women in Bangladesh.

 Rutgers University School of Law, JD